 Many photographers dream of being paid to travel and take photos.
 But where are we supposed to start?
-There aren’t any job postings for “travel photographers,” and there’s no definitive guide on how to find jobs like these.
+There aren’t any job postings for “travel photographers,” and there’s no definitive guide on how to find jobs like these either.
 Of course, everyone knows the National Geographic photographers, but these jobs are few and far in between.
 The good news is, there are actually many ways to make money as a travel photographer.
 The trick to being paid as a travel photographer is to utilize multiple sources of income.

 Finding work for a news or media outlet can be a fantastic way to fund your travels while working as a photographer.
 News and media sources are always looking for photos from across the world to use with their stories.
 Often times photographers will receive contracts with news/media companies, and will be assigned to cover a specific country or region.
 Last week I met a photo journalist from Spain, living and working in Bangkok for Getty images.
 He is paid to live in Bangkok, and Getty images sends him around South-East Asia to take photos of noteworthy political, social, and cultural events.
 You can also pitch your own story to a few different news sources in hopes they will sponsor you.
 If you decide to do this, you must find a noteworthy story and create a solid pitch.
 This is not as easy or secure as being under contract, but it can be a extremely fulfilling and interesting experience.

 The trick with stock photography (well, all of these jobs for that matter!) is to use it as just one of your income sources.
 Stock photography is great, but you shouldn’t rely on it completely (at least not in the beginning).
 Stock photography works well as a side-job, as you can submit any of your photos and let them sell while you focus your time on other parts of your photography business.
 If you want to be successful with stock photography, it is crucial to upload as many photos as you can on a regular basis, especially if your focus is microstock (allowing your photo to be downloaded by many customers for a very cheap price).
 Macrostock works differently, and allows you to sell for your photo to less people for a larger price tag.
 This might sound more appealing, but it is much more difficult to get into.
 For beginners, I recommend going the Microstock route.

 Direct client sales are always an effective form of making money as a photographer.
 Just because you are on the road doesn’t mean you can’t score gigs in the country you’re in.
 Do your research and look for clients you think might need your services.
 Contact them and offer your services, making sure they understand the level of value you can bring them.
 A few places to look are hotels, local brands, restaurants, and local expat populations that might need general photography work (portraits, weddings, family, etc.).
 I have used this to sustain myself in several countries around the world, and it can be a great way to keep your travels funded as a photographer.